nbossett/sqLITER/README.md

 # sqLITER
-C++ Wrapper for SQLite (Embedded Database Library)
+C++ Wrapper for SQLite (Cross Platform Embedded Database Library)

-sqLITER is a simplified wrapper to access the widely used SQLite database library which is written on a C API model.
+sqLITER is a simplified wrapper to access the widely used minimal-footprint SQLite database library which is written on a C API model.
 Licensing is GPL Lesser (Library) License v3.0.
 The name comes from the idea of it being even lighter; the intended pronounciation is "sqLITER -> seek lighter".

 This wrapper preserves that basic call/return value API philosophy but will eventually raise exceptions as an option.